 Outpatient therapy services

-CarolinaEast Outpatient Rehab has licensed therapists that specialize in treating adults with orthopedic injuries, neurological conditions, vestibular disturbances, hand injuries, speech and swallow impairments, as well as many other conditions.
+CarolinaEast Rehabilitation Hospital’s outpatient program has licensed therapists that specialize in treating adults with orthopedic injuries, neurological conditions, vestibular disturbances, hand injuries, speech and swallow impairments, as well as many other conditions.
 Our outpatient clinic offers the following services:

 - Occupational therapy.

 - Physical therapy.